jyksnw/yv-votd/README.md

-# YouVersion VOTD CLI
+# Verse of the day (VOTD) Command line app

 A command line interface (CLI) to fetch the current verse of the day from [YouVersion](https://www.youversion.com) public votd [API](https://developers.youversion.com)

-The YouVersion VOTD CLI has been developed using the [Go programming language](https://golang.org) and currently requires to be installed from source.
+The app has been developed using the [Go programming language](https://golang.org) and currently requires to be installed from source.
 If [Go](https://golang.org/doc/install#install) has been installed than installation is as easy as running:

 ```bash
 go get -u github.com/jyksnw/yv-votd